zooniverse/tove/docs/arch/adr-03.md

 We should note that the Azure Blob Storage gem only exposes the functionality for working with block blobs - to work with any other type of blob, we would have to construct HTTP requests by hand.

-**Append Blobs**
-An append blob also consists of one or more blocks, but is optimized for appending additional blocks onto the blob.
+__Append Blobs:__ An append blob also consists of one or more blocks, but is optimized for appending additional blocks onto the blob.
 Blocks can only be added to the end of an append blob, and block IDs are not exposed.

-**Page Blobs**
+__Page Blobs:__
 >Page blobs are a collection of 512-byte pages optimized for random read and write operations.

 Page blobs are initialized with a maximum data size, and updated by by specifying an offset and a range that match up with the 512-byte page boundaries.